 There’s more than the luxury a fifth wheel has to offer to take into account.
-This type of RV is designed to be towed by a pickup truck, which needs to be equipped with a unique hitch located in the bed of the truck called a fifth wheel hitch.
+This type of RV is designed to be towed by a pickup truck, but needs to be equipped with a unique hitch located in the bed of the truck called a fifth wheel hitch.
 This is different than your standard ball hitch commonly used for your wide range of travel trailers.
-The fifth wheel hitch can seem a daunting aspect of owning and towing this type of RV, but that’s where people like Nick Moreland at MARVAC Member PullRite comes in.
+The fifth wheel hitch can seem a daunting aspect of owning and towing this type of RV, but that’s where people like Nick Moreland, MARVAC Member at PullRite comes in.
 Moreland says he loves talking to somebody when they get to the point where they’ve done enough research and have learned what everything is, but they’re trying to put it all together.

 Are fifth wheel hitches complicated?

 “When it comes to fifth wheel hitches, there are many options.
 I go back to before I knew fifth wheel hitches, when I worked in the car business.
-A fifth wheel hitch, and towing, was, oh gosh, that’s real complicated.
-That’s kind of how I felt about it and that’s honestly the way a lot of customers do,” says Moreland, who brings two careers worth of expertise to customers to help them make the right decisions, one in car sales and the other in RVs.
-Research is essential, as is talking to the right people, because “when it’s time to buy a hitch for your truck, you could easily buy the incorrect type of 5th wheel hitch if you don’t know and understand all of the variables to consider when picking the proper type of hitch.
+A fifth wheel hitch, and towing, was, ‘oh gosh, that’s real complicated.’
+That’s kind of how I felt about it and that’s honestly the way a lot of customers do,” says Moreland, who brings two careers’ worth of expertise to customers to help them make the right decisions, one in car sales and the other in RVs.
+Research is essential, as is talking to the right people, because “when it’s time to buy a hitch for your truck, you could easily buy the incorrect type of fifth wheel hitch if you don’t know and understand all of the variables to consider when picking the proper type of hitch.
 If you were to buy the incorrect hitch, it will likely still do the job, but you may quickly learn that your hitch could have had features that would make towing with your particular truck easier.
-For instance, a sliding hitch like the SuperGlide will allow for you to make much tighter turns with your standard six-foot bed truck” Once you choose the right type of hitch, the rest is simple.
+For instance, a sliding hitch like the SuperGlide will allow for you to make much tighter turns with your standard six-foot bed truck.”
+Once you choose the right type of hitch, the rest is simple.

 What considerations need to be made for the tow vehicle, and how it tows a fifth wheel?

 Before you get a fifth wheel trailer and the hitch, you need to make sure you have the appropriate tow vehicle, or plan to get one.
 “The size of fifth wheel you’d be able to handle depends on your truck’s towing capacity,” says Moreland.
 “When you’re talking towing capacity, there are two key numbers to look for.
 If a truck has a towing capacity of 17,000 pounds, that means that’s how much weight that truck is able to tow down the road.
 Now, the other number that is a lot of times overlooked until the person is at the RV dealership, is the truck’s payload capacity, which is how much vertical load that truck is capable of handling.
 The payload capacity on a truck is usually the limiting factor when it comes to fifth wheel trailers.
 The payload capacity on the truck is how much weight the truck can handle.
 That also means it doesn’t account for people driving and anything that you put in there.
-If a truck has a payload capacity of 2000 pounds, and I have me and my dog in there that take up 250 pounds, I have 1750 pounds of weight that can be put in that truck.
+If a truck has a payload capacity of 2,000 pounds, and I have me and my dog in there that take up 250 pounds, I have 1,750 pounds of weight that can be put in that truck.
 All fifth wheel trailers have what’s called a pin weight, how much vertical weight is being applied down onto the truck once you’re hooked up to it.
 It directly correlates the truck’s payload capacity, so you need to find a pin weight of a trailer that’s less than the payload capacity of your truck.”

 The fifth wheel’s pin weight, as well as the trailer’s GVWR (gross vehicle weight rating), are typically on a sticker on the trailer.
 A truck’s payload capacity can change even in the same model year of the same brand, so it’s important to check all numbers.
 “There are a lot of different components in this to try to make the right decision just to get going.
 The truck’s towing capacity and the GVWR on the trailer are what need to match up,” says Moreland.
 There are fifth wheels that can be towed by your standard half-ton trucks, but many fifth wheels require heavy duty trucks in order to be towed.

 “When you buy a truck, brand new from a dealership, it’s going to come one of two ways.
 You might get a truck with what’s called a fifth wheel prep package, which is five holes in the bed of the truck,” explains Moreland.
 “To put the hitch in, you have to unscrew these little plastic caps, and then you have one or two or maybe three boxes to bolt the hitch together, though some of them come fully assembled.
 Now, hitch manufacturers, like us, will say that you need to torque it with a torque wrench to a specific torque spec.
 We do that because towing is not entirely safe, and we strive to make it as safe as possible.
-If you’re comfortable changing the a wheel on your car or some minor work like that, then absolutely, you could put your own fifth wheel hitch into a fifth wheel prep package.
+If you’re comfortable changing the wheel on your car or some minor work like that, then absolutely, you could put your own fifth wheel hitch into a fifth wheel prep package.

 “The other option, if you bought that truck and it did not have that fifth wheel prep pack, is you would have to buy a fifth wheel mounting rail system.
 Basically, there are frame brackets that get installed on the frame rail of your truck and you install them under the bed of the truck on the frame and then drill holes down through the bed.
-Now the manufacturers, us included, we all provide good instruction and try to make it as effortless as possible.
+Now the manufacturers, us included, all provide good instruction and try to make it as effortless as possible.
 If you need brakes on your car or your alternator goes out on your car, if you’re comfortable fixing that type of thing, then you’ll probably be able to put a fifth wheel hitch in.
 But it is definitely a little more involved and sometimes you do even have to do some drilling into the frame of the truck.
-In those cases, it’s usually best for a professional.
+In those cases, it’s usually best for a professional.”

 Is there a checklist, a process to go through to hook up your fifth wheel to the hitch?